 Table 3.
 Soil parameters for SU1, 2 and 3.
-Hydrodynamic parameters are based on Van Genuchten retention curve and on Schaap-Van Genuchten conductivity curve fitting.
+Hydrodynamic parameters are based on the van Genuchten retention curve and on Schaap-van Genuchten conductivity curve fitting.
 Parameters are described in Table 2.
 Values for the surface horizon are explicitly distinguished between plot and VFS when they are different.
-Horizons 11, 12, 13 are surface horizons for plots whereas horizons 14, 15, 16 are surface horizons for VFSs.
+Horizons 11, 12 and 13 are surface horizons for plots, whereas horizons 14, 15 and 16 are surface horizons for VFSs.